chiliPAD™ Unboxing and Review by Doc Parsley

 Climate control is a very important part to how well you sleep.
 You should be cold when you're asleep (but not too cold) and you should be warm when you're taking a nap.
 So, this product advertises that using it’s intuitive temperature controls, you can achieve your exact desired temperature for optimal sleep.

 The purpose of the unboxing is to show you everything that's in the box.
 Make sure to check out the video above to see:

 - Explanation of all the features

-First thing you’ll notice when you open the package is that there’s a ton of boxes (the instructions are in there somewhere, but to be honest, the setup is all very straight forward).
+The first thing you’ll notice when you open the package is that there’s a ton of boxes (the instructions are in there somewhere, but to be honest, the setup is all very straightforward).
 The unit itself that does the cooling and heating is fairly small.
 If your bed's high enough probably underneath.

 There are two different climate zones (units), which means that each side of the bed can have its own temperature.
 The chiliPAD comes with a remote, so you don't have to climb out of bed to turn it on.

 The actual pad essentially looks a lot like any type of mattress protector.
 It’s pretty thin, with bands to strap around the mattress that keep it in place.
 The units attach to the pad via some fancy hoses.